 Welcome!
-I am currently an Assistant Professor of Political Science and Ethnic Studies at the University of Utah.
+I am Assistant Professor of Political Science and Ethnic Studies at the University of Utah.
 Previously, I was a Post-Doctoral Fellow with the Center for Inter-American Policy and Research at Tulane University, and received my PhD from the Department of Government at Cornell University.
 My research interests lie in comparative politics, specifically on identity, inequality, and citizenship, with a regional focus on Latin America.

 Contact Information